ThomasRettig/history/README.md

-# history
+# Note
-These are some basic website files for an old school project.

-Feel free to check out the code or open a pull request.
+These are some _very_ basic plain HTML/CSS  files for a _very_ old school project written a _very_ long time ago.
+Anyway, feel free to check out the code.